meteor/react-tutorial/tutorial/simple-todos/03-forms-and-events.md

 };
 ```

-Also insert a date `createdAt` in your `task` document so you know when each task was created.
+Also, insert a date `createdAt` in your `task` document so you know when each task was created.

 ## 3.5: Show Newest Tasks First

-Now you just need to make a change which will make users happy: we need to show the newest tasks first.
-We can accomplish quite quickly by sorting our [Mongo](https://guide.meteor.com/collections.html#mongo-collections) query.
+Now you just need to make a change that will make users happy: we need to show the newest tasks first.
+We can accomplish this quite quickly by sorting our [Mongo](https://guide.meteor.com/collections.html#mongo-collections) query.

 `imports/ui/App.jsx`
 ```js